LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 - The R code for the individual analysis can be dowloaded [here]() - TBA (to be added).
 This code has been used to generate Figure 10.

 - The R code for the pair analysis can be dowloaded [here]() - TBA.
 This code has been used to generate Figure 11.
-For the season analysis, the R code can be download [here]() - TBA.
-This code has been used to generate Figure 12.

 - The R code for the extended analysis, explained in Section 2 and in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf), can be dowloaded [here]() - TBA.
 This code has been used to generate Figures 15 and 16.
 The code for the time of the day analysis can be dowloaded [here]() - TBA, while the code for the season analysis can be be dowloaded [here]() - TBA.